marijnh/Eloquent-JavaScript/07_robot.md

 }
 ```

 The `move` method is where the action happens.
-It first checks whether there is a road going from the current place to the destination, and if not, it returns the old state since this is not a valid move.
+It first checks whether there is a road going from the current place to the destination, and if not, it returns the old state, since this is not a valid move.

 {{index "map method", "filter method"}}